JonathanHelvey/DataStructures/README.md

 ```

 ### TESTING (TDD)

 ```
 -Test with Jest(https://jestjs.io/)
 *Click on link for Jest Documentation.
 More Commands can be found on the Jest website.
 ```

 #### `RUN TESTS`

 ```
 npm test --runs all test once.

 npm run testWatch --runs/watches changes on all tests.

-npm run test -t 'TestNameGoesHere' --runs a single test
+npm run test -t 'TestName' --runs a single test

 ```